LBNL-ETA/CyDER/dev/cymdisttofmu/doc/userGuide/source/installation.rst

    .. code-block:: none

-      pip install -r bin/cymdistpy-dependencies.txt
+      pip install -r bin/cymdisttofmu-dependencies.txt

    .. note::

-     - ``cymdist-dependencies.txt`` includes the versions of the Python modules which were tested.
+     - ``cymdisttofmu-dependencies.txt`` includes the versions of the Python modules which were tested.

      - ``lxml`` cannot be installed using ``pip``.
 Please download and install the executable (``lxml-3.4.4.win32-py3.4.exe``) from `PyPyi <https://pypi.python.org/pypi/lxml/3.4.4>`_.